karts13/EmailTracker/README.md

 >
 > **USN:** 4NM21CM002
 >
-> 3rd Sem, Computer and Communication Engineering
+> Computer and Communication Engineering
 >
 > N.M.A.M.
 Institute of Technology, Nitte
 >